Photography by Michelle Kilfeather

 This podcast is almost totally about Shizue Seigel's ancestors.

-In the episode, the poet and author digs deep into her family's history, which goes back to Japan just two generations ago.
+In Part 1, the poet and author digs deep into her family's history, which goes back to Japan just two generations ago.
 Sakuichi Tsutsumi and Umematsu Yokote Tsutsumi were from Kyushu, a large island in the south of Japan.
 Irene Yoshiko Tsutsumi Saiki, Shizue's mom, was born in Hawaii.
 Her family moved there to work on sugar plantations, but the conditions were brutal and they weren't able to save money thanks to the sugar companies' "company store" operations.
 Also, conditions in the cane fields were dangerous.
 The family went back to Japan.